0rphee/derive-it/examples/example.typ

 + pg.
 318, ejercicios VI, I. 1)

-  This is written using `dedNatBoxed`.
+  This is written using `ded-nat-boxed`.
 The coloring of the text is done by wrapping that function with `text(content, weight: "bold", fill: gradient.linear(red, blue))`, and the color of the box stroke is done with `stcolor: gradient.linear(red, blue)`.

   #hi[
-    #dedNatBoxed(stcolor: gradient.linear(red, blue), arr:(
+    #ded-nat-boxed(stcolor: gradient.linear(red, blue), arr:(
         ("1", 0, $forall x (P x) and forall x (Q x)$, "PR"), ("2", 0, $forall x (P x -> R x)$, "PR"),